Blogs

 Market Context:

-IDC research also reveals that AI server demand, virtually nonexistent in 2021. is expected to triple that of traditional servers by 2027, illustrating the dramatic shift toward artificial intelligence deployments.
-This is no longer limited to cloud giants and model builders, enterprises across industries are accelerating hardware refresh cycles to support artificial intelligence workloads, raising both internal performance expectations and data security considerations.
+IDC research also reveals that AI server demand was virtually nonexistent in 2021. is expected to triple that of traditional servers by 2027, illustrating the dramatic shift toward artificial intelligence deployments.
+This is no longer limited to cloud giants and model builders; enterprises across industries are accelerating hardware refresh cycles to support artificial intelligence workloads, raising both internal performance expectations and data security considerations.

 Revenue Trends